Gardiner, Montana, stands proudly as the year-round gateway to the mesmerizing expanse of Yellowstone.

 1. Step into the Wonders of Yellowstone National Park

 This is the obvious choice.
-Entering through the north entrance, visitors have access to the Mammoth Hot Springs area.
+Visitors can access the Mammoth Hot Springs area by entering through the north entrance.

 Yellowstone, spanning over 2.2 million acres, showcases nature's grandeur with its myriad geysers, hot springs, and diverse wildlife.